 Colonel Gray was the man who had taken over his responsibilities in East Vam.
-Following the way things had been done in the past, it would be Colonel Gray traveling to the Rock to brief everyone, just as he had done.
+Following how things had been done in the past, it would be Colonel Gray traveling to the Rock to brief everyone, just as he had done.
 Colonel Nguyen would know what was really happening the minute he saw Colonel Wynn show up in East Vam.

 Having delivered his message, it was time to change the subject.

-“You Army guys ...
-When are you going to learn that the proper way to say yes is Aye-Aye?”
+“You Army guys ... when are you going to learn that the proper way to say yes is Aye-Aye.”